sumnerevans/sumnerevans.com/content/posts/travel/2022-berlin-matrix-summit/summit/index.md

   we had chosen that particular setting.
 It was cool to get to meet some other homeserver admins and see what they were doing for their setups.

-  {{< figure
+  {{<figure
     src="./images/homeserver-workshop.jpg"
-      link="./images/homeserver-workshop.jpg"
-      target="_blank"
     title="Having fun nerding out about homeserver setups" caption="Valentin was a great facilitator and got us up and moving and talking to each other about our setups."
   >}}

 * **Alex's Kubernetes talk**